Cui Jian: 2015–present

 On 27 August 2021, Cui released the album A Flying Dog.
 The public interpreted the album as the resurgence of his critical feature, although Cui noted he has never ceased being critical.
 Cui was nominated for Best Producer at the 2021 Asian Pop Music Awards for the album.
 It was also listed among the Top 20 Albums of the Year by the jury.
 The single "The B-Side of Time" became the highest-scoring rock song of the year on the 2021 TME Chart.
 Critic Li Wan believed the album represents a return to form for Chinese rock.

 At the 33rd Golden Melody Awards, A Flying Dog received four nominations — Best Mandarin Male Singer, Best Vocal Recording Album, Best Mandarin Album, and Album of the Year.
 Ultimately, Cui won the Best Mandarin Male Singer award, making him the first mainland Chinese musician to receive this honor.
 Taiwanese audiences were generally surprised by this result.
 Chinese-language news magazine WHYNOT praised this decision reflects the confidence and courage of the jury.

 An online "Keep Going Wild" concert held by Cui on 15 April 2022 drew 46 million views and 120 million likes, breaking the viewership record for online concerts.
 In August 2022, Cui published Poetry Collection of Cui Jian: 1986-2021, compiling 56 lyrics written over 35 years.
 On the 2023 world music collaborative album Police Beyond Borders by Stewart Copeland and Ricky Kej, Cui covered The Police's single "Tea in the Sahara".
 Cui staged the "Rolling Power" Snow Mountain Zhijiao Concert on 22 December 2023, drawing 36 million online viewers.
 Subsequently, the documentary Snow Mountain Music Revelation, which chronicles the 2002 Snow Mountain Music Festival, was released.
 On 21 December 2024, Cui kicked off the "Keep Going Wild" tour in Chengdu.
 As the sound director of Beijing's Sea Strings Restaurant, Cui has held the weekly "Electronic Music & Remix Gala Dinner" at the restaurant since 17 July 2025.
+His first theater work, S.M.A.X, which premiered at the 2026 Aranya Theater Festival in Qinhuangdao, Hebei, explores the "spiritual dilemmas of humanity in the age of technology".